 Now that the labels referring to the hens’ treatment is cleared up, let’s get to some of the other labels you might see on egg cartons.

 Note that all U.S. eggs are required to meet at least grade B standards, so if you see a carton with the grade B label, it’s only cleared the lowest bar.
 These grades are useful when comparing one carton of eggs to another, but don’t tell you a lot of information.
 Don’t you love how the worst is still a B?
 Seems like pretty deceptive marketing to us!

 Now onto some completely useless terms!
 Don’t take any of the following too seriously:

-No hormones (hormones are already not permitted by the USDA, so this isn’t saying much)
+No hormones: Hormones are already not permitted by the USDA, so this isn’t saying much.

-Vegetarian feed (This is pretty gross actually.
+Vegetarian feed: This is pretty gross actually.
 Hens aren’t naturally vegetarians, they eat worms and insects!
 So this term actually refers to the factory-chicken farm practice of feeding ground-up animal byproducts of other chickens to hens.
-Basically the term is really saying “these hens’ vegetarian feed may have GMO corn and soy in it, but at least it doesn’t have their uncle Frank in it!”
+Basically the term is really saying “these hens’ vegetarian feed may have GMO corn and soy in it, but at least it doesn’t have their Uncle Frank in it!”
 The term should be a red flag that you might be buying from an industrial or factory farm.
 The term should also tell you that the eggs don’t have the full nutrient profile that they should have, or that they’ve come from sick hens.
-According to the Washington Post, “chickens on an unsupplemented vegetarian diet typically fall short of an essential protein-based amino acid known as methionine, and without it, they fall ill.”)
+According to the Washington Post, “chickens on an unsupplemented vegetarian diet typically fall short of an essential protein-based amino acid known as methionine, and without it, they fall ill.”

 Non GMO Project Verified: This means the hens aren’t given feed with GMOs in it, but it doesn’t indicate anything about how the hens were treated or what they were fed instead.